Hey, and we are going to be in the middle of the day.

 Zip zero nada.

-And you'd like to take advantage of the Democrats' weakness on national defense, their weakness on global warming, their weakness on social security.
+And you'd like to take advantage of the Democrats' weakness on national defense, their weakness on global warming, their weakness on Social Security.

 Barack Obama says already, I'm going to raise taxes on Social Security.

-Capital gains tax is gonna double.
+Capital gains tax is going to double.

 That ought to be good for the economy.